Sasanian dynasty: Modern Scholars View

 The name "Sasanians" is derived from a Persian priest named Sasan, the ancestor of the dynasty.
 One of his sons was Pâpak, who revolted against the lawful ruler of Iran, Artabanus IV, at the beginning of the third century.
 The Sasanians were based in Firuzabad and Istakhr, not far from ancient Persepolis.
 Both cities are in Persis, modern Fars.

 Dara II, the last Kayanian king to rule before Alexander, is partly based on the last Achaemenid King of Kings, Darius III (r.
-336–330 BC), whose empire was indeed conquered by Alexander's forces.
+336–330 BC), whose empire was conquered by Alexander's forces.
 A son of Dara II named Sasan (called "the elder") fled to India and lived there in exile until his death.
 He was survived by a son who was likewise named Sasan (called "the younger"), "which continued in the family for four generations".
 A descendant of the family, likewise named Sasan, worked for Pabag, who was a local ruler in Pars.
 Pabag's daughter married Sasan and bore him a son named Ardashir.
 Following this, Sasan is no longer mentioned.
 The Shahnameh thus indicates that the ancestors of Sasan resided in India following Alexander's conquests.
 This report has been used by scholars to point out Sasan's Indo-Parthian connection.
 The historian Marek Jan Olbrycht has suggested that the family was descended from the Indo-Parthians of Sakastan.
 Due to resemblance of the coinage of Farn-Sasan the last Indo-Parthian monarch and the Sasanian Ardashir I, including the shared name Sasan—a name popular in the Indo-Parthian realm—suggests that the Sasanians and Indo-Parthians possibly shared a common ancestry.
 Iranologist Khodadad Rezakhani also noted similarities between the early Sasanians and the Indo-Parthians, such as their coinage.
 Yet, he stated that "evidence might still be too inconclusive."

 Sasanian claims

-The Sasanian monarchs claimed descent from the Kayanids, a legendary Persian dynasty mentioned in the Avesta, the sacred texts of Zoroastrianism, which is commonly thought to be based upon the late Achaemenid dynasty.
+The Sasanian monarchs claimed descent from the Kayanids, a legendary Iranian dynasty mentioned in the Avesta, the sacred texts of Zoroastrianism, which is commonly thought to be based upon the late Achaemenid dynasty.
 As such, Dara II, the Kayanid king Sasan supposedly traced his lineage to, was most likely based upon Darius III, whose empire was conquered by Alexander the Great just like Dara's.
 Another differing account exists in Kar-Namag i Ardashir i Pabagan, in which Ardashir is presented as the son of Sasan, a descendant of Darius III, and a daughter of Pabag, a feudal ruler in Persis, whose name is not mentioned.
 However, these conflicting accounts led some historians, like Touraj Daryaee, to believe that Ardashir simply claimed descent from anyone who was most convenient for him.
-Relating Ardashir to the legendary Kayanians with the nickname Kay, besides connecting himself to Sasan, a guardian deity, and also to Dara, which is possibly a combination of Darius I and Darius III the Achaemenid, hints at a possible attempt to claim lineage from the Achaemenids. the Sasanians claimed such lineage for prestige and legitimacy of their rule.
+Relating Ardashir to the legendary Kayanians with the nickname Kay, besides connecting himself to Sasan, a guardian deity, and also to Dara, which is possibly a combination of Darius I and Darius III the Achaemenid, hints at a possible attempt to claim lineage from the Achaemenids.
+The Sasanians claimed such lineage for prestige and legitimacy of their rule.